stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 data maps where the keys and values are themselves named tuples.
 To access a named value of a given tuple, the function `(get #name tuple)` will return that item from the tuple.
-\subsection{Principals for Signature Validation}

-We provide an additional primitive function \texttt{signed-by?} for performing signature validation.
-This function returns true if the given \textit{principal} signed the top-level transaction.
-A principal is a string representation of an entity capable of producing a verifiable signature.
-For example, in Bitcoin, principals are Bitcoin addresses, and they could be a RIPEMD-160 hash of a public-key, or a script-hash.
-We use the notion of principals to enable support at the protocol level for many different kinds of signatories.
-For example, if we want to continue to support multi-signature principals, the protocol could support the standard Bitcoin p2sh multi-sig addresses, and support for this would seamlessly be included in any contract.

 # Static Analysis